<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 2. The monthly premium difference from the lowest to the highest is SUBSTANTIAL.
 Saving over $1,100 per month will more than make up for that difference in the deductible.
 You could save over $13,000 per year by selecting the higher individual and family deductible.

-Remember, in the first observation we realized that our out of pocket expenses would end up being roughly the same with high utilization.
-But on the highest deductible, we save a substantial amount of money on our monthly budget that we can subsequently put away for those bills that may come.
+Chuck began to see that on the highest deductible, he could save a substantial amount of money on his monthly budget that can subsequently be put away for those bills that may or may not come.
 We see this comparison play out over and over again when our clients begin to evaluate their options.
+Understanding these out of pocket costs can drastically change what you deem to be an affordable health insurance plan.
+Chuck began to view healthcare plans completely different than he had in the past.
+This is the effect of True Texas Health Insurance!

-If you have never had a health insurance agent view you policies in this fashion, it may be time to evaluate how you look at those health insurance policies.
-The agents at Insurance For Texans are independent and work for you, not some big health insurance company.
-Schedule a time to speak with one of our skilled, analytical agents today.
+If you have never had a health insurance agent view your policies in this fashion, now is a great time to rethink how you evaluate health insurance policies.
+The experienced health insurance agents at Insurance For Texans are independent and work for you, not some big health insurance company.
+As a result, they can help you look at not only your financial risk, but also your health needs for both routine care and major events.

 Topics: Texas, insurance for texans, deductible, health insurance, ACA, independent insurance agent